ElhadiMohsenAbdalla/SWMMLIDOPT/README.md

 4. Choose the inp file (i.e., the model created by SWMM software).
 In this example, we will use the NTNU_case_noLID.inp.
 It is important that the inp file has no LID measures.

-5. The SWMMLIDopt will excute the model, plot the catchment, simulation results, and print the catchment characteristics as shown in the following figure
+5. The SWMMLIDopt will execute the model, plot the catchment, simulation results, and print the catchment characteristics as shown in the following figure

 ![ScreenShot](/Figures/fig2.JPG)